Clients From Hell: The Problem With Design? It’s the Clients, Not the Designers

 For example:

-The artwork is approved, but we need to replace the skeleton, we thinkit might be homosexual, and that could ostracise the audience, it’s avery masculine industry.
+The artwork is approved, but we need to replace the skeleton, we think

+it might be homosexual, and that could ostracise the audience, it’s a

 Or: